wazed-biplob/user-cart/README.md

 `SALT_ROUND`

-## Installation
+## Local Installation

-Download This Project, Go to the Project Folder with CLI, and Run the below-written command :
+Download This Project directly or clone it with git command in your CLI, then Go to the Project Folder, and Run the below-written command in the CLI :

 ```bash
   npm install